sanjuthomas/kafka-connect-marklogic/README.md

 ## How to start connector in standalone mode?

-Open a shell prompt and move to kafka_home
+Open a shell prompt and move to kafka_home and execute the following.

 bin/connect-standalone.sh config/connect-standalone.properties config/marklogic-sink.properties